retaxJS/retax/README.md

 Retax helps you to bootstrap your **universal react / redux** application.
-It also comes with a set of **optionnal** opinionated helpers to structure and reduce your application code.
+It also comes with a set of **optional** opinionated helpers to structure and reduce your application code.

 You could look at the [examples](https://github.com/retaxJS/retax/tree/master/examples) folder to see how to use **retax** or look at a *HUGE* app running with retax [here][seed] (work in progress).

 **WARNING**:
 * The core of retax is stable and tested. :thumbsup:
-* Optionnal modules (*ActionsCreator*, *Api* and *RetaxComponent*) are unstable and may change in a near future
+* Optional modules (*ActionsCreator*, *Api* and *RetaxComponent*) are unstable and may change in a near future

 ## Getting started